Fendry02/tech_test_IWD/README.md

 * date: a list of `dates`

 The API result is not defined, do what you want, be creative and data centric.

+### Improvment

+To improve this API, we could:

+* Put stage1.php and stage2.php in Controller repository using a factory controller
+* Do more test on API configuration
+* Do more routes to get the survey per date, product or number of products for example
+* Do POST controller and form to be able to create a survey
+* Do more work to handle errors